 Otsego County Board of Commissioners

 Commissioners are elected to 2-year terms from districts that are roughly equal in population.
-A chair and vice-chair are elected at the first meeting of each new year by the Commissioners.
+A Chair is elected every two years at the first meeting of the year by the Commissioners.
+The Vice-chair is elected every year at the first meeting of each new year by the Commissioners.
 The Chair may exercise appointment of a parliamentarian.
-The Board has no standing committees at this time.

 Among the Commissioners' duties are: